codepurse/JgoWeb/README.md

   - IF the password did not match.
   - If the password is less than 6 and greater than 16

  if the validation is okay all state will be reset.
+Basically its like a singup page.